tooth enamel erosion symptoms causes and treatment

 • Reduce your consumption of fruit juices, sports drinks, soft drinks, and diet beverages.

-• Eat fewer food items that are acidic.
+• Eat fewer acidic food items.

 • After consuming acidic foods, in between meals, and after consuming tea or coffee, drink water.